What is the Language Spoken in Thailand?

 Indigenous and Minority Languages Thailand

 Thailand’s indigenous and minority languages include Akha, Aslian, Cham, Hmong/Miao/Meo, Karen/Karenni (Sgaw), Lisu, Tai Lü (Tai Nung), Lawang, and Mulao.
-Chiangmai Sign Language is also used by deaf people.
+Deaf people also use Chiangmai Sign Language.

-Sign language is not mutually intelligible with other forms of sign language in Thailand, such as Bangkok Sign Language or Northern Thailand Sign Language.
+Sign language is incompatible with other forms of sign language in Thailand, such as Bangkok Sign Language or Northern Thailand Sign Language.
 There are five dialects of the Chinese language that are spoken by the descendants of immigrants from southern China who came during different periods of Siam’s history.
 These dialects are Yue, Hakka, Taishanese, Shanghainese, and Cantonese.

 What Are The Origins Of The Thai Language?